edwardsph/Website/content/in-depth.md

 ## What is a _Triple Pattern Fragment_? {#tpf}
-A **Triple Pattern Fragment** is a Linked Data Fragment with a **triple pattern** as selector, **count** metadata, and controls to **retrieve any other triple pattern fragment** of the same dataset, in particular other fragments the matching elements belong to.
+A **Triple Pattern Fragment** is a Linked Data Fragment with a **triple pattern** as selector, **count** metadata, and controls to **retrieve any other Triple Pattern Fragment** of the same dataset, in particular other fragments the matching elements belong to.
 Fragments are _paged_ to contain only a part of the data.